Honor Jackson

-Honor W. Jackson (born November 21, 1948) is an American former professional football defensive back who played in the National Football League (NFL) for the New England Patriots and New York Giants.
-He was drafted by the Dallas Cowboys in the ninth round of the 1971 NFL draft.
-He played college football at the University of the Pacific.
+Honor W. Jackson (born November 21, 1948) is an American former professional football player who was a defensive back in the National Football League (NFL) for the New England Patriots and New York Giants.
+He was selected by the Dallas Cowboys in the ninth round of the 1971 NFL draft.
+He played college football for the Pacific Tigers.

 Early life

 Jackson attended Tamalpais High School where he played defensive end.
 Although he received interest from division I schools, because of grades, he opted to go to College of Marin where he was converted to wide receiver.

 In 1969, he transferred to the University of the Pacific, lettering in football and track.
 As a senior, he registered 55 receptions for 931 yards, 5 touchdowns, ranked 12th in the nation in receiving average (16.9 yards) and earned All-PCAA honors.
 He finished his college career with 74 receptions for 1,236 yards and 8 touchdowns.

 In 2005, he was inducted into the Pacific Athletics Hall of Fame.